Frijol/climate-change/notes/economic.md

 ### Kyoto Protocol implementation details
 * Flexible mechanism: the Clean Development Mechanism (CDM) carbon offset projects in developing countries [presumably, with unregulated markets] can be used to generate credits sellable in regulated markets [Lovins, 226][Lovins]
-* Flexible mechanism: Joint Implementation (JI)
+* Flexible mechanism: Joint Implementation (JI) allows a country to claim offset credits generated outside its borders (in developed countries) [Lovins, 226][Lovins]
-* First phase of Kyoto Protocol ended 2012 [TODO: look up retrospectives]
+* First phase of Kyoto Protocol ended 2012
+* EU ETS formed to meet Kyoto Protocol obligations, committing to an emission reduction of at least 20% by 2020 over 1990 levels [Lovins, 228][Lovins]
+* United States Government did not establish an ETS or ratify the international accord.
+[Lovins, 229][Lovins]
+* CCX became the de facto United States carbon market on an opt-in basis in 2003.
+Major companies opted in to prepare for future legislation, for good marketing, and other reasons.
+Some success was had but it was closed in 2010 [Lovins, 229-231][Lovins]
+* Regional systems started to put carbon markets in place when no federal ones appeared, starting with RGGI.
+Western Climate Initiative (Arizona, California, Montana, New Mexico, Oregon, Utah, Washington) followed in 2007.
+[Lovins, 232][Lovins]

 ### Controversy